perltidy/perltidy/docs/ci_update.md

       : loc("suppressed in batch mode");
 ```

-The comment indentation is rather poor.
-Here is the new improved formatting:
+The comment indentation is very poor.
+Here is the new formatting:

 ```
     # a) under an interactive shell?